 Start by sliding your dough cutter or bench scraper under your dough.

 Then gently turn your bench scraper like a steering wheel.
 As you turn, gently push your scraper into the dough to create some tension.
 Don’t push so hard that you break the dough skin.

 Repeat sliding, turning, and pushing around the edges of your dough.
 Once you’ve gone around the entire outside edge of the dough, you should have a nice, smooth round of dough.

 Cover your dough and let it rest for about 15 to 20 minutes.
 I like to simply overturn my dough container and use that to keep the dough from drying out.
 Don’t worry about your dough losing its shape – it will relax during this waiting period, and you will shape it again in a bit.

 10:45 AM – Shape the Dough

-I have two methods for shaping artisan bread.
+I have two methods for shaping Cold-Proof Artisan White Sourdough Bread.
 I, personally, find boules easier to shape than batards.
 But they both have their advantages and disadvantages.
 Feel free to try either technique when shaping your dough.